vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 [gtk-server](http://www.gtk-server.org/)?
 GObject introspection?
-An effort started for Qt: [giqt](https://github.com/mrosset/giqt/) (in which we recognize @ambrevar from the [Nyxt project](https://github.com/atlas-engineer/nyxt/): supporting them is helping the Lisp ecosystem too).
+An effort started for Qt: [giqt](https://github.com/mrosset/giqt/) (in which we recognize @ambrevar from the [Nyxt browser](https://github.com/atlas-engineer/nyxt/): supporting them is helping the Lisp ecosystem too).

 LispWorks' [CAPI](http://www.lispworks.com/products/capi.html) and Allegro's [Common Graphics](https://franz.com/products/allegro-common-lisp/acl_ide.lhtml)
-are proprietary, but have free trial versions and are the most advanced GUI toolkits for Common Lisp.
+are proprietary, but have free trial versions and are still presented as the most advanced GUI toolkits for Common Lisp.
 CAPI even targets the Android platform.
 More examples and tutorials are necessary.

 ## Machine Learning